What is DS in Volleyball – Key Skills and Strategies Explained

 As he wound up for another blistering attack, I read the play, positioned myself perfectly, and managed a clean dig that led to our winning point.
-The roar of the crowd and the rush of adrenaline in that moment made me realize the true impact a DS can have on the game.
+At that moment, the crowd’s roar and adrenaline rush made me realize the true impact a DS can have on the game.
 From that day forward, I took pride in my defensive skills and the unique way I could contribute to our team’s success.

 What is a DS in Volleyball?